GABA's one of those things most people don't think or know much about.

 - Amino acids - Glycine, Tryptophan, L-Theanine (from Green Tea)

-Of these, Silexan has the best research (such as here) with Germany leading the way.
+Of these, Silexan has the best research with Germany leading the way.

 For the oral GABA supplement, there's really not great research that it can cross the blood-brain barrier in any significant amount.

-That isn't to say that a strong placebo effect isn't present of that changes in the gut can "migrate" can instruct the nervous system.
+That isn't to say that a strong placebo effect isn't present of that changes in the gut can "migrate" and instruct the nervous system.